UKHO/docs/quality-assurance/web-accessibility-testing.md

 * [Microsoft Accessibility Insights](https://accessibilityinsights.io/) - for Edge and Chrome
 * [WAVE](https://wave.webaim.org/extension/) - for Chrome and Firefox
 * [a11yTools](https://apps.apple.com/us/app/a11ytools-web-accessibility/id1364813335?mt=12) - Safari on MacOS

+### Keyboard only

+Use the app using the keyboard only.
+See [WebAim Keyboard Accessibility](https://webaim.org/techniques/keyboard/) to understand what to look for.

 ### Assistive Technologies